-- a.
-History

-- b.
-Dichotomous keys

-- c.
-Kingdoms

-Objectives:

-- A. Describe the cell as the basic building of life. - B. Compare and contrast plant and animal life. - C. Describe the levels of organization from cell to organ system. - D. Compare and contrast mitosis and meiosis. - E. Investigate effects of dominant and recessive traits. - F. Describe how mutations may ultimately lead to adaptations. - G. Describe the advantages and disadvantages of biogentetics. - H. Describe the environmental and biological factors in natural selection. - I. Explain integrated pest management. - J. Describe how human impact on the environment can effect natural selection. - K. Describe the history of classification and the importance of dichotomous keys. - L. Compare and contrast the different kingdoms.
+4. Classification a.
+History b.
+Dichotomous keys c.
+Kingdoms - Objectives: - A. Describe the cell as the basic building of life. - B. Compare and contrast plant and animal life. - C. Describe the levels of organization from cell to organ system. - D. Compare and contrast mitosis and meiosis. - E. Investigate effects of dominant and recessive traits. - F. Describe how mutations may ultimately lead to adaptations. - G. Describe the advantages and disadvantages of biogentetics. - H. Describe the environmental and biological factors in natural selection. - I. Explain integrated pest management. - J. Describe how human impact on the environment can affect natural selection. - K. Describe the history of classification and the importance of dichotomous keys. - L. Compare and contrast the different kingdoms.